TIian610/elk-monitoring/README.md

 # ELK Monitorig

-This is a project to learn how to monitor applications with elk.
+This is a project to learn how to monitor applications with ELK.
 This is not for production, it is to test the integration.

 ### Links